- Concrete Slurry Mix for filling in any imperfection or holes in concrete surfaces.

 - Just add water.
-For a stronger slurry and better bonding, replace water with a water mixture consisting of 1 part Polymer to 5 parts water and a few drops of Riteks Plasticizer.
+For a stronger slurry and better bonding, replace water with a water mixture consisting of 1 part Polymer to between 5 and 10 parts water and a tiny amount of Plasticizer (see below for more info).

 - Slurry mix can be pigmented before application, or stained once applied and cured.

 - Available in both Gray and White cement.

 - Color: Available in Natural Gray Cement, and White Cement.

 - Coverage: Coverage rates vary depending upon size and number of voids to be filled.
 3 lbs of slurry could cover 50 sq. ft. if there are lots of larger voids, or 1000 sq. ft. if there is minimal pinholes only.

 - Contains Portland Cements, Cenospheres, and Pozzolan.